paschalidi/colony-challenge/README.md

 - arrows will navigate you around the avatars
 - 'enter' will make the selection of the next avatar

-This is all.
-I hope you enjoying my code style.
-The challenge was really fun and the explanation of the challenge itself very clear.
-I must say I really enjoyed working on it and I am waiting for you to give me your feedback.

 # Comments on the code challenge Description
 You will find my comments with **bold**.